vmoranv/aolarhapsody/docs/en/aola/pet-cultivation.md

 ![](/aola/pet-cultivation_050.png)

-If希望a pet's soul cards won't be automatically removed by system, click small lock in top left.
+If hope a pet's soul cards won't be automatically removed by system, click small lock in top left.
 Of course **not recommended to click this lock, soul cards relatively scarce early on.**

 ## Soul Weapons